Timeline 1838 – 1860: The Bellows Era, Part 1: Gaining Prominence

 Ralph Waldo Emerson

 1838 – Eliza Lee Cabot Follen (1787–1860), the wife of Charles Follen, All Souls' interim minister, published her novel Sketches of Married Life.
 She was an ardent abolitionist, working alongside her husband to do all she could to bring attention to the terrible nature of slavery.
 She wrote fiction and poetry, and edited a Sunday School magazines for children from 1828 to 1850 which included stories and poetry about enslaved people.
 When Charles Follen told her that he was hesitating about preaching his anti-slavery sermon on Thanksgiving Day, 1836, because he was afraid that “it may so displease the people, that they will not settle me, and I do wish to remain here; but I must be unshackled, I must speak my honest mind, and take the consequences.
 What do you think?”
-She responded that he must speak his mind.
+She responded that he must not be afraid of the consequences, and must speak his mind.
+(He was not subsequently invited to become the permanent minister, due to his radical beliefs.)
 Her works include editions of the writings of Rev. Follen and of Fénélon, a seventeenth-century French liberal theorist.
 She also wrote poetry and songs for children, including the well-known nursery rhyme "Three Little Kittens."

 1839 – Rev. Henry Whitney Bellows (1814–1882, ministry 1839–1882), the second minister, was called (Rev. Follen had been an interim minister).
 After the abrupt departures of Revs.
 Ware and Follen, the church had a series of temporary preachers until Henry Bellows gave a sermon in 1838, and after that, “[t]he Congregation wanted to hear no one else,” wrote parishioner Mary Hearn Hustace.
 Rev. Bellows served for 43 years, and transformed the church from a small congregation to a prominent house of worship with members such as industrialist Peter Cooper and editor William Cullen Bryant.
 Although considered a religious conservative, Bellows was a “broad churchman” and believed that people did not have to think alike in order to worship together or form a denomination.
 He was an early advocate of the union of the Unitarians and the Universalist denominations.
 He was also active in many social reforms and created the U.S. Sanitary Commission, which was the precursor to the American Red Cross, as well as the Union League Club.